Home State Savings Bank

-Home State Savings Bank was a Cincinnati, Ohio based savings and loan.
+Home State Savings Bank was an American savings and loan association based in Cincinnati, Ohio.
 Its failure in March 1985 led to a bank holiday for 70 other savings institutions that were insured by the Ohio Deposit Guarantee Fund, a private organization.

-Background
+The collapse of Home State Savings Bank drained Ohio’s private savings and loan insurance fund, and caused then Governor Richard Celeste to close 69 thrifts.

+History

+Before the collapse

 Home State Savings Bank was the largest savings institution in Ohio, with $1.4 billion in assets.
 It was owned by Marvin L. Warner, a local real estate developer and investor.
 He bought the bank in 1958.
 Warner had been a part owner of the New York Yankees and the Tampa Bay Buccaneers in the 1970s, and was the original owner of the United States Football League Birmingham Stallions.
 Warner was also a substantial political donor, and had been appointed as the United States ambassador to Switzerland in 1977 by President Jimmy Carter.

 Downfall

 ESM Government Securities, Inc. of Fort Lauderdale, Florida, was a securities brokerage firm specializing in term repurchase agreements and reverse repurchase agreements.
 The company was shut down by the Securities and Exchange Commission on March 4, 1985.
 The company had incurred large losses and had pledged collateral to more than one lender.

 Home State Savings Bank was doing substantial business with ESM.
 After ESM failed, it was revealed that Home State would suffer a loss of about $150 million from their transactions with ESM.
 A run on the bank ensued with over $100 million withdrawn in a few days.
 The bank was closed on March 9, 1985.
 Bank runs ensued on other institutions insured by the Ohio Deposit Guarantee Fund after it was revealed that the fund had insufficient funds to pay off Home State depositors.

 On March 15, 1985, Ohio Governor Dick Celeste declared a three-day banking holiday for the 70 other savings institutions covered by the Ohio Deposit Guarantee Fund.
 They were then told to remain closed until they obtained federal deposit insurance from the Federal Savings and Loan Insurance Corporation or Federal Deposit Insurance Corporation, or until they merged.